President and CEO

-Peachtree City resident and Georgia native Chris Clark is president and CEO of the Georgia Chamber of Commerce.
+Chris Clark is the longest-serving president and CEO in the century-plus history of the Georgia Chamber of Commerce.
 Previously he served as commissioner of the Georgia Department of Natural Resources and as deputy commissioner for the Georgia Department of Economic Development.
 A graduate of Leadership Georgia, Clark has frequently been named one of Georgia Trend’s 100 most influential Georgians and one of the Atlanta Business Chronicle’s most influential Atlantans.

 Education: Georgia Southern University, Georgia College & State University (MA)